Aardwolf-Social/aardwolf/CONTRIBUTING.md

 ## Communication

 - Most of the core contributors use Riot/Matrix room [#aardwolf-discussion:matrix.org](https://riot.im/app/#/room/#aardwolf-discussion:matrix.org)
-- You can also join the [`aardwolf-development` mailing list](https://lists.riseup.net/www/info/aardwolf-development).
+- You can also join the [aardwolf-development mailing list](https://lists.riseup.net/www/info/aardwolf-development).
-- @-Mentioning someone on Github will also receive a prompt response.
+- @-Mentioning someone here will also receive a prompt response.